Essential Financial Formulas 2026

 β = Cov(Rₐ, Rₘ) ÷ Var(Rₘ)

-Measures systematic risk relative to the overall market.
+Measures systematic risk against the market in general.

 Value at Risk (VaR)